stilldavid/userland-book/programmerthink/index.md

 cut-and-pasted them to archive files with names like `old_main97.html`, which held all of the stuff I'd written in 1997.

-I should say that I'm not trying to hold this up as an example of youthful folly.
-In fact, it worked pretty well, and just having a single, static file that you can open in any text editor has turned out to be a _lot_ more future-proof than the sophisticated blogging software people were starting to write at the time.
+I'm not holding this up as an example of youthful folly.
+In fact, it worked fine, and just having a single, static file that you can open in any text editor has turned out to be a _lot_ more future-proof than the sophisticated blogging software people were starting to write at the time.

 And yet.
 Something about this habit nagged at my developing programmer mind after a few years.
 It was just a little bit too manual and repetitive, a